bggolden11/Wait-Less/Code/ReadMe.txt

 The group number and members are clearly listed.
 It clearly describes what one expects to see when the release is demonstrated.
 Please follow a similar format when writing your scenarios. ( 2 pages, margins, fonts, etc. )

+Finished the project and added all required documents